Chapter 1: Carpe Noctem

 She first met Dr. Barry under his natural name, Margaret Ann Bulkley.
 Befriending the other Margaret, Molly had become inspired to pursue a medical profession after witnessing her friend do so under the disguise of being her own twin brother.
 Of course she didn't have siblings, but far from her country town, the people of London didn't know that.
 When Molly had wanted to try her hand at it, Margaret introduced her as a distant cousin, helping in her enrollment at the university.

 Molly owed a great deal to Margaret and her family, her mother and uncle's influential and liberal friends who coaxed her into schooling.
-Without them, Molly would never had prospered.
+Without them, Molly would never have prospered.
 And it didn't hurt that she had been sponsored anonymously, later she reasoned it had been Professor Moriarty.
 How even though he was younger then, still he held the power and resources to do a great deal of things.

 A number of years after she had graduated, Jim made his presence known that fateful day.
 Though it still perplexed her as to why it took him so long, especially after she learned of his impulsive character.